 Food lockers are available at Curry Village parking lots and at nearly all trailhead parking areas.

-In campgrounds, Housekeeping Camp, and Curry Village tent cabins
+Campgrounds, Housekeeping Camp, and Curry Village Tent Cabins

 Food lockers are available at every campsite, Housekeeping unit, and Curry Village tent cabin.